vickOnRails/whereapi-documentation/docs/quick-start.md

 ```

 :::info
 You should use a `bash` program as curl doesn't work on all terminals.
-Try git bash or someother bash.
+Try git bash or some other bash.
 :::

-If these works, congratulations 🎉🎉🎉.
-You're set to do whatever you want with the API.
-Now you have your API keys, let's move to how you would make use of the API.
+If any of these works, congratulations 🎉🎉🎉.
+Let's move on to how you would make use of the API.

 Onwards 🤺🤺🤺